 - Sugar: coconut or fine muscovado are my choices for a healthy bread.
 You can use brown sugar, of course.

-- Flour: superfine whole wheat works really well, adding some earthiness but allowing for a tender, tight crumb.
+- Flour: all-purpose and superfine whole wheat work really well, adding some earthiness but allowing for a tender, tight crumb.
+You can use all whole wheat as long as it's superfine.

 - Bananas: I like to mash them but not so much that they start to turn liquid.
-Chunkier is better.
+Chunkier is better in my world.

 - Using an electric hand beater is faster, but this bread can be made with a whisk and some arm power.

-- Mix sugar and oil until foamy (image 1).
+- Mix brown sugar and oil until foamy (image 1).

-- Add sugar, mix well and add half the bananas (image 2).
+- Add half the bananas (image 2) and mix lightly.

 - Alternate the rest of the bananas with the dry ingredients (image 3) in two parts; that way it will mix better and easier.